 Will be released on HTC Vive and Oculus Rift, built using Unity3D and C#.
 Compatibility with other major VR systems such as WMR are also a possibility

-After coming on board with the project at the start of August, I was in charge of developing all user interactions for the project.
+After coming on board with the project at the start of August, I was responsible for developing all user interactions for the project.
 This project allows users to learning how to code by coding different objects in the environment and solving puzzles in order to progress through the game.
-I am the developer and designer for the mechanics to make all these user actions happen, including code-connecting systems, mechanical pointer systems, coded object systems and inventory systems.
-I am responsible for every point of contact a user makes with an object in VR space.
+Using extensive feedback from my team, I developed and designed user mechanics and interactions such as, including block-connecting systems, mechanical pointer systems, codeable object systems, and inventory systems.

-In addition to being an XR programmer and designer, I am also responsible for most of the promotional material sent to Oculus and HTC Vive for funding opportunities, as well as to market vCoder to consumers.
-This promotional work includes capturing 4K screenshots of VR gameplay, recording VR footage, and producing and editing various trailers for pitching and crowdfunding.
+In addition to being an XR programmer on the project, I also created promotional materials to aid in funding opportunities as well as vCoder’s upcoming commercial release.
+This promotional work includes capturing 4K screenshots of VR gameplay, recording VR footage, and producing and editing various trailers and sizzler reels.

 Development Process & Takeaways